datalad-handbook/book/docs/basics/101-115-symlinks.rst

    Alternatively, use `git-annex adjust --unlock <https://git-annex.branchable.com/git-annex-adjust/>`_ to switch to a new dataset :term:`branch` in which all files are unlocked.
    The branch is called ``adjusted/<branchname>(unlocked)`` (e.g., if the original branch name was ``main``, the new, adjusted branch will be called ``adjusted/main(unlocked)``).
    You can switch back to your original branch using ``git checkout <branchname>``.

-Finally, if you are still in the ``books/`` directory, go back into the root of the superdataset.

-.. runrecord:: _examples/DL-101-115-106
-   :workdir: dl-101/DataLad-101/books
-   :language: console
-   :notes: understanding how symlinks work will help you with everyday file management operations.
-   :cast: 03_git_annex_basics

-   $ cd ../

 .. rubric:: Footnotes